 Upgrading to Elm 0.19 in early 2019

-So I finally got round to updating this Elm App (for presentations) to Elm 0.19 (along with cutting out a bunch of features so it was better example app for people wanting to make Elm presentations.
+So, I finally got around to updating this Elm app (for presentations) to Elm 0.19 (along with cutting out a bunch of features so it was a better example app for people wanting to make Elm presentations.
 The result is at: Elm Present.

-I started out by trying to do manually, assuming it would be pretty easy.
-After wasting half an hour I threw that away and started again with Elm Upgrade.
+I started out by trying to do it manually, assuming it would be pretty easy.
+After wasting half an hour, I threw that away and started again with Elm Upgrade.

 Keyboard

 This was the worst part.
-I just wanted to do some simple things triggered by particular keys.
-And basically all the stuff I was using didn't exist anymore.
-After much searching and reading of source code to figure out how to do stuff, I ended up using ohanhi/keyboard to replace the now removed(?) functionality from the core library.
+I just wanted to do some simple things triggered by particular keys, and basically, all the stuff I was using didn't exist anymore.
+After much searching and reading of source code to figure out how to do things, I ended up using ohanhi/keyboard to replace the now-removed(?) functionality from the core library.

 I'm now using Keyboard.downs KeyDown in subscriptions, with the following message code: